Johan Adam Schwartz

 Johan Adam Schwartz (26 November 1820 – 31 December 1874) was a Danish turner.
 He succeeded his father as owner of the decorative arts firm I.G.
 Schwartz & Søn in Copenhagen and eventually handed it down to his own son Frans Schwartz.
 He was president of Industriforeningen from 1746 to 1751.
 A proponent of improved training of craftsmen in Denmark, he was involved in the establishment of both Industriskolen (The Industry School) and Håndværkerskolen (Craftsmen's School).

-History
+Early life and background

 Schwartz was born on 26 November 1820 in Copenhagen, the son of turner J. G. Schwartz (1789–1864) and Augusta M. Frels (1791–1885).
 He attended St. Petri School and Borgerdyd School.
 After his confirmation, he became an apprentice in his father's workshop at Sværtegade 3.
 Aged 17, he was sent on a study trip to Paris and London under supervision of the goldsmith Jørgen Balthasar Dalhoff, 20 years his senior, who saw to it that Schwartz diligently visited the cities' museums and manufactories, drawing what he saw.